Editorial by Industrial Quick Search

 Vacuum Chambers

-To generate a low-pressure environment, air and other gasses are expelled from the enclosed space in a vacuum chamber.
-This testing is done to see how a technology or product works in a vacuum.
-Products in the aerospace and defense industries must undergo this testing.
+A vacuum chamber creates a low-pressure environment by removing air and other gases from an enclosed space.
+This testing is used to assess how a technology or product performs in a vacuum.
+It is particularly essential for products in the aerospace and defense sectors.

 Vacuum chamber sizes range from small enough to fit on a counter to large enough to fill an entire room.
 All instruments, gauges, and parts used on airplanes or spacecraft must be tested in a vacuum chamber.